-Valerian is a plant common in the temperate zones in Europe and Asia.
+V aleriaan is a plant found in europe and Asia.

-The valerian root contains among other things GABA, valolenic acid (and other mono- and sesquiterpenes), (iridoïd) valepotriats and alkaloïds.
-GABA is the most important neurotransmitter the central nervous system and has a sedating and calming effect on the brain.
+The root of this plant contains GABA, valeric acid (and other mono- and sesquiterpenes), (iridoid) valepotriates, alkaloids and lignans.
+GABA is the main inhibitory neurotransmitter in the central nervous system and has a calming and relaxing effect.

-The cut roots we sell can only be used to make a tea from.
-There are several ways to make a valerian tea:
+The sliced valerian root we sell can mainly be used to make valerian tea.
+There are several ways to prepare valerian tea:

-2) This is the best way to make valerian tea: Use 500 ml of cold water and put 2 or 3 teaspoons of valerian root inside.
-Let the roots soak into the water for 8 hours or more. (the best time to make this tea is before you go to bed so you can just let the roots soak all night while you are asleep).
+2) This is the best way to prepare valerian tea: use 500 ml of cold water and add 2 to 3 teaspoons of valerian root.
+Boil for about 8 hours (the best time to prepare this tea is before going to bed so you can soak the roots in the water all night).

-It is best not to take valerian before going to bed but just take it throughout the day, for instance a cup of tea twice or three times a day around meals.
+It is best not to drink valerian tea before going to sleep.
+Take it throughout the day, for example with meals.